scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Recovery from failures.* SCION hosts usually receive more than one path to a given destination.
 Each host can select (potentially disjoint) backup paths that are available in case of failure.
-In contrast to the IP Internet, SCION packets are not dynamically rerouted in the network in case of failures.
+In contrast to the IP Internet, SCION packets are not dynamically rerouted by the network in case of failures.
 Routers use BFD {{RFC5880}} to detect link failures, and in case they cannot forward a packet, they send an authenticated SCMP message triggering path revocation.
 End hosts can use this information, or alternatively perform active monitoring, to quickly reroute traffic in case of failures.
 There is therefore no need to wait for inter-domain routing protocol convergence.